 Architects & Engineers Login

 The challenge for data center managers is to maintain or improve availability in increasingly dense computing environments while reducing costs and increasing efficiency.
-Even though data centers are strategic business assets that continue to grow in importance, data center managers are under pressure to optimize operational expenses and reduce energy consumption without risking downtime.
+Data centers are strategic business assets that continue to grow in importance, and data center managers are under pressure to optimize operational expenses and reduce energy consumption without risking downtime.

 Previous generations of data center HVAC systems had to operate at full capacity all the time regardless of actual load demands.
 And Uninterruptible Power Supply (UPS) systems operated most efficiently at full load although full-load operation is the exception rather than norm.
 A lack of flexibility in the power and cooling systems led to inherent energy inefficiency which has created a large opportunity for HVAC energy savings which can account for 35 percent of data center energy costs.